-I recently discovered that one of my ancestors was arrested by the British in 1828 as a pirate and sent to Australia as a convict with his death sentence commuted to life in the colonies.
+I recently discovered that one of my ancestors was arrested by the British in 1828 as a pirate and sent to Australia as a convict.
+He had originally been sentenced to death, but he appealed to the King and his sentence was commuted to life as a convict in Australia.

-It was pretty cool to discover that I have both a pirate and a convict relative.
-And Talk Like a Pirate Day will probably never be the same.
+It was pretty cool to discover that my relative was both a pirate and a convict – Talk Like a Pirate Day will probably never be the same.

 But then I started to delve a bit further into this story and the layers of complexity began to emerge.